iSEE-Laboratory/EconomicGrasp/README.md

 ### Sparse Dataset Generation

-After generate the graspness, we can generate our economic supervision.
+After generating the graspness, we can generate our economic supervision.

 ```bash
 cd dataset